dkasatkin/hotel_bookings/README.md

 # hotel_bookings
 :hotel: :airplane: Analysis of hotel booking data

-Here is an analysis of hotel reservations.
+Here is an analysis of hotel reservations <br/>
 Dataset variables and tasks are specified at the beginning of file "hotel_bookings.ipynb